yeroca/qmk_concurrent_macros/docs/concurrent_macros.md

 `#define RGB_MATRIX_CUSTOM_KB`

+To your keyboard's `keyboard.json` file, add the following line inside of the `"rgb_matrix"` / `"animations"` section:

+`            "concurrent_macros": true,`

 #### For both monochrome and RGB keyboards

-To your keyboard's `keyboard.json` file, add the following line inside of the `"led_matrix"` / `"animations"` section:

-`            "concurrent_macros": true,`

-Optionally, you might want to make it the default animation by adding/setting this define in your keyboard's `config.h` file:
+Optionally, you might want to:

+ * Make concurrent macros the default animation by adding/setting this define in your keyboard's `config.h` file:

 ```
 #define LED_MATRIX_DEFAULT_MODE LED_MATRIX_CUSTOM_CONCURRENT_MACROS
 ```

+ * Set other undesired/unused animations to false in your `keyboard.json` file
+ * Modify your keyboard layout .json file that is used by VIA to add this lighting animation option and remove any ones that you set to false

 ### Special keycodes can be changed